Routing Basics

 If you need to add routes before the file-based routes are processed, you can do so

-by using the beforeRoutesAdded
+by using the beforeRoutesAdded hook in createConfig in your

 appDir: './app',